Visualization

 In most cases, ObeliskVizRobotDefault should work fine.
 ObeliskVizRobotDefault requires an estimated state message with the following fields:

-• q_base: vector of (x, y, z, quat_x, quat_y, quat_z, quat_w).
-If length is zero then we assume the robot is fixed base
+base_link_name: name of the base linkq_base: vector of (x, y, z, quat_x, quat_y, quat_z, quat_w).
+If length is zero then we assume the robot is fixed basejoint_names: names of all the jointsq_joints: vector of joint positions

 The base_link_name must match a link in the URDF and joint_names must all be valid joint names in the URDF.
 If the estimated message does not have these fields, then you must extend ObeliskVizRobot and write the code to parse the message into the necessary transform and message.